 How is lungworm contracted?

-Dogs pick up the AV larvae after eating infected slugs and snails.
+Dogs pick up the AV larvae after eating infected slugs and snails or licking the slime trails left behind.
 The larvae mature and migrate around the body, ending up in and around the lungs.
 Worms will then lay eggs which mature into larvae in the dog’s body and are then coughed up by the dog, swallowed and passed in the faeces, which will go on to infect more snails and slugs… And the cycle starts again

 Slugs and snails are hermaphrodites – each individual has both male and female sex organs, so any two individuals can mate and reproduce, and a single individual can even self-fertilise to reproduce.
 Eggs form in clusters in the soil, beneath leaves, or in other areas where the soil is damp.
 The eggs can lie dormant in the soil for months and hatch only when conditions are suitable.